couchbase/couchbase-kafka-connector/README.md

 }
 ```

-The usage of the library is pretty easy.
-Lets say we would like to receive every modification from the Couchbase Server
+Using the library is pretty easy.
+Let's say we would like to receive every modification from the Couchbase Server
-and send to Kafka only document body (by default connector serializes document body and metadata to JSON).
-To achieve
-that you need to define filter class which allow only instances of `MutationMessage` to pass through:
+and send to Kafka only the document body (by default the connector serializes the document body and metadata to JSON).
+To achieve that, you need to define a filter class that allows only instances of `MutationMessage` to pass through:

 ```java
 package example;